insure logo

 • If the landlord is liable, the property owner’s liability coverage may reimburse the car insurance company and recoup the deductible.

-What happens if a tree falls on your car?
+What happens if a tree falls on your car during a storm?

 If a tree falls on your vehicle, your own auto insurance policy covers the damages.

-Acts of nature that harm someone else’s property — like a natural disaster or a storm causing a tree to fall on a car — aren’t usually covered by a home insurance policy because there is no negligence on the part of the homeowner.
+Acts of nature that harm someone else’s property — like a natural disaster or a storm causing a tree to fall on a car — aren’t usually covered by a home insurance policy because there is no negligence on the homeowner’s part.
 Therefore, if you’re a renter, the landlord won’t be found liable by their insurance company for natural disasters and storms.

 That said, the landlord is responsible for ensuring trees are properly maintained.
 If you believe the landlord knew about a dead tree, or one that was diseased or could easily fall with or without a storm and did nothing about it, there could be responsibility put on the landlord for not taking care of this dangerous situation.
 In this case, the damage might be covered by the landlord’s home liability insurance.